-To add a contact open the Chat menu, then select Add contact.
-Empathy should open the "New Contact" window.
+To add a contact open Empathy • Contacts • Add contacts.. from the menu bar.
+Empathy opens the "New Contact" window.

-In the Account drop-down list, choose the account you want to add contact information.
+In the Account drop-down list, choose the account you want to add contacts for.
 When creating a contact you must select the service that matches the service your contact is using.